SEC Football Power Rankings: Week 4

 12. Ole Miss Rebels

-Ole Miss's problems are far from fixed, but the Rebels at least got a one-week reprieve from having to worry too much about their defensive woes.
+Ole Miss' problems are far from fixed, but the Rebels at least got a one-week reprieve from having to worry too much about their defensive woes.
 They overcame a sputtering offensive start to run away from Kent State 38-17.

-Quarterback Jordan Ta'amu threw for 442 yards against the Golden Flashes in one last tune-up game before they travel to hated rival LSU.
+Quarterback Jordan Ta'amu threw for 442 yards against the Golden Flashes in one last tune-up before they travel to hated rival LSU.

-There's a massive opportunity for the Rebels to upset a top-five team.
-Though LSU has looked stout on defense this season, it hasn't faced anything like Ole Miss's passing attack, and the Rebels would love nothing more than to wash out the early-season bad tastes.
+There's a massive opportunity for the Rebels to upset a Top Five team.
+Though LSU has looked stout on defense, it hasn't faced anything like Ole Miss' passing attack, and the Rebels would love nothing more than to wash out the early-season bad tastes.

-Yes, they gave up a lot of points in wins over Texas Tech and Southern Illinois and were embarrassed on national television against Alabama, but the Rebels are still 3-1 on the season, and if they can shore up defensive issues, they score enough to scare teams.
+Yes, they gave up a lot of points in wins over Texas Tech and Southern Illinois and were embarrassed on national television against Alabama, but the Rebels are still 3-1 on the season.
+If they can shore up defensive issues, they should score enough to scare teams.

-Coach Matt Luke told the Associated Press (h/t ESPN.com) that Saturday a "bounce-back win," but this weekend, the real fun starts.
+Coach Matt Luke told the Associated Press (h/t ESPN.com) that Saturday was a "bounce-back win," but this weekend, the real fun starts.
 Though the Rebels are going to be big underdogs, they'll try to thrive on the stage of playing a night game in Death Valley.

 "I most definitely have thought or dreamed of playing down there before," Ole Miss running back Scottie Phillips told the OM Spirit's David Johnson.
 "I know it is going to be a hostile environment.
 I am ready.
 I am going to embrace the challenge."